ewintram/Instasham/README.md

 ## Description

 This is an Instagram clone web app which allows users to register an account, post photos with captions, comment on and like photos.
+The app is written in Ruby on Rails and was my second application built with this framework.
+It also uses Bootstrap for styling and a little JQuery to display 'likes' on posts.
 See more about my [design process](#design-process).

 ## Setup